rust-lang/book/second-edition/src/ch20-06-graceful-shutdown-and-cleanup.md

 <span class="caption">Listing 20-24: Sending `Message::Terminate` to the
 workers before calling `join` on each worker thread</span>

-We're now iterating over the workers twice, once to send one `Terminate` message for each worker, and once to call `join` on each worker's thread.
-If we tried to send a message and join immediately in the same loop, it's not guaranteed that the worker in the current iteration will be the one that gets the message from the channel.
+We’re now iterating over the workers twice, once to send one `Terminate` message for each worker, and once to call `join` on each worker’s thread.
+If we tried to send a message and join immediately in the same loop, it’s not guaranteed that the worker in the current iteration will be the one that gets the message from the channel.

 To understand better why we need two separate loops, imagine a scenario with two workers.
-If we iterated through each worker in one loop, on the first iteration where `worker` is the first worker, we'd send a terminate message down the channel and call `join` on the first worker's thread.
+If we iterated through each worker in one loop, on the first iteration where `worker` is the first worker, we’d send a terminate message down the channel and call `join` on the first worker’s thread.
 If the first worker was busy processing a request at that moment, the second worker would pick up the terminate message from the channel and shut down.
-We're waiting on the first worker to shut down, but it never will since the second thread picked up the terminate message.
-We're now blocking forever waiting for the first worker to shut down, and we'll never send the second message to terminate.
+We’re waiting on the first worker to shut down, but it never will since the second thread picked up the terminate message.
+We’re now blocking forever waiting for the first worker to shut down, and we’ll never send the second message to terminate.
 Deadlock!

 To prevent this, we first put all of our `Terminate` messages on the channel,